Smart360/legal/PrivacyNotice.md

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
-This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.
+This is another appropriate security measure to ensure that personal data is not disclosed to any person who has no right to receive it.

 11\.
 Right to withdraw consent